 A full ISLPR test is a two-part test.
 The first part runs for one hour and is a one-to-one interview with your tester.
 During this hour your Speaking, Listening and Reading skills will be tested.
-The second part is a written exam where you are given two to three tasks that test your Writing skills.
+The second part is a written exam where you are given two to three tasks that test your writing skills.
 You are allowed one hour to complete these tasks.
 Where applicable, tests are based on your area of study/qualifications.
-For more information check the Test page or use the ‘contact us’ form for further enquiries.
+For more information check the About ISLPR page or use the ‘contact us’ form for further enquiries.

 |Personalised||Generalised – “one size fits all”|